Eyoab11/Bank-credit-scoring/README.md

 - Model selection trade-offs

 ---
-## 1. How does the Basel II Accord’s emphasis on risk measurement influence our need for an interpretable and well-documented model?
+## 1. How does the Basel II Accord's emphasis on risk measurement influence our need for an interpretable and well-documented model?

 ## Basel II Compliance and Model Interpretability Requirements